squaresLab/BugZoo/docs/cli/container.rst

   $ repairbox container list

-Passing the optional `-q` flag will produce an unannotated list of unique identifiers used by running RepairBox containers, as shown below.
+Passing the optional :code:`-q` flag will produce an unannotated list of unique identifiers used by running RepairBox containers, as shown below.

 .. code-block:: bash